Gambling and online casinos in Kenya

 Main provisions of the legislation:- gambling is only permitted under a BCLB licence;

-- online casinos and bookmakers must have a .com domain. ke;
+- online casinos and bookmakers must have a domain. co. ke;

 - the minimum age of a player is 18 years;